A cat who was found abandoned at the side of the M54 has been reunited with his owner weeks after being stolen.

 The male grey tabby – which was called Highway by the RSPCA but whose real name is Podge – was found cowering beneath a barrier on Junction 4 of the M54 near Shifnal, in Shropshire.

-Workers from the Highways England found Highway, who is thought to be around five months old, and contacted the RSPCA’s Gonsal Farm Animal Centre, in Dorrington, Shropshire.
+Workers from Highways England found the kitten on Saturday 26 September and contacted the RSPCA’s Gonsal Farm Animal Centre, in Dorrington, Shropshire.

 The RSPCA is appealing for information after a young kitten was found in an abandoned caravan which was full of foliage and mouldy food.

 The unkempt caravan was located on a lay-by in Fosse Way, Warwickshire, past Monks Kirby.
 Confined inside was a black male kitten, approximately eight weeks old.